SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/custom-database/udef.md

 | String[40]  | 40       | short text and unlimited date    |
 | String[200] | 9        | long text                        |

+> [!NOTE]
-> [!NOTE] When all String[40] fields are taken, the system will use String[200] from the corresponding UDXXXLarge table.
+> When all String[40] fields are taken, the system will use String[200] from the corresponding UDXXXLarge table.
 This will decrease the available number of fields for the long text type fields.

-## Index
+## Indexed fields

 Indexing is good for user experience and performance.
 The 1st 4 fields of each data type are reserved for indexes.